apache/yunikorn-site/docs/user_guide/service_config.md

 **_DEPRECATED in 1.9.0:_** replaced by `goMemoryLimitPercentage`

+If both the deprecated and the percentage entry are specified, the percentage entry will take precedence.

 The `goMemoryLimit`, `web.goMemoryLimit`, and `admissionController.goMemoryLimit` are used to set a soft limit on the total amount of memory the Go runtime is allowed to consume.
 This limit